 The corresponding SHA categories are HF.1.1 Government schemes and compulsory contributory health care financing schemes, functions HC.3.1-3.3 Long term care and HC.1.4-3.4 Home health care.
 The distribution key for the category HC.3.1-3.3 Long term care is constructed based on the data on expenditures for care services (Pflegedienstleistungsstatistik, Statistik AT).
-The distribution key for the category HC.1.4-3.4 Home health care is constructed separately depending on the provider category: the key for HP.8.1 Households as providers of home health care is based on the data on care subsidies (Pflegegeldstatistik) provided by BMASK.
-The key for HP.3.5 Providers of home health care services is constructed using the data on expenditures for care services (Pflegedienstleistures for care services for AT.3.5 Providers of home health care services is constructed using the data on expenditures for care services (Pflegedienstleistures for care services) (Pflegedienstleistungsstatistik, Statistik AT).
+The distribution key for the category HC.1.4-3.4 Home health care is constructed separately depending on the provider category: the key for HP.8.1 Households as providers of home health care is based on the data on care subsidies (Pflegegeldstatistik) provided by BMSGPK.
+The key for HP.3.5 Providers of home health care services is constructed using the data on expenditures for care services (Pflegedienstleistungsstatistik, Statistik AT).

-The total amount spend in these categories was 4.1 billion euro in 2017, the annual growth rate of government spending on long term care between 2011 and 2017 was 1.9%.
+The total amount spent in these categories was 4.3 billion euro in 2018, the annual growth rate of government spending on long term care between 2011 and 2018 was 2.6%.
 Our estimates for average per capita expenditures by federal states are plotted in Figure 5 (without age-standardization).

-Variable name PC_gov_ltc Source data & 2011 - 2017 Availability SHA tables, Statistik AT (2011 - 2017) Pflegedienstleistungsstatistik, Statistik AT (2011-2017) Pflegegeldstatistik, BMASK (2011 - 2017) Population statistics, Statistik AT Distribution key Distribution key: HC.3.1-3.3 Long term care.
-Share of expenditures on in- patient care, semi-in-patient care and short-term care in in-patient care institutions in the national expenditures (Pflegedienstleistungsstatistik).
-CareExp S $Share{S} = \frac{CareExp{S}}{\sum{i} CareExp{i}}$ Distribution key: HC.1.4-3.4 Home health care, HP.3.5 Providers of home health care services.
-Share of expenditures on mobile care services in the national expenditures (Pflegedienstleistungsstatistik).
-MobileCareExp s $Share{S} = rac{MobileCareExp{S}}{\sum{i} MobileCareExp{i}}$ Distribution key: HC.1.4-3.4 Home health care, HP.8.1 Households as providers of home health care.
-Share of care subsidies (Pflegegeld) in the total national expenditures on care subsidies.
-CareSubsidies $Share{S} = \frac{CareSubsidies{S}}{\sum{i} CareSubsidies{i}}$ $\sum_i cures ubstates_i$ Caveats According to a recent study of Fiskalrat , there are inconsistencies in data reporting on long-term care.
+Variable name PC_gov_ltc

+Source data & 2011 - 2018

+Availability SHA tables, Statistik AT (2011 - 2018)

+Pflegedienstleistungsstatistik, Statistik AT (2011-2018)

+Pflegegeldstatistik, BMSGPK (2011 - 2018)

+Population statistics, Statistik AT

+Distribution key Distribution key: HC.3.1-3.3 Long term care.
+Share of expenditures on inpatient care, semi-in-patient care and short-term care in in-patient care institutions in the national expenditures (Pflegedienstleistungsstatistik). $Share{S} = \frac{CareExp{S}}{\sum{i} CareExp{i}}$ Distribution key: HC.1.4-3.4 Home health care, HP.3.5 Providers of home health care services.
+Share of expenditures on mobile care services in the national expenditures (Pflegedienstleistungsstatistik). $Share{S} = rac{MobileCareExp{S}}{\sum{i} MobileCareExp{i}}$ Distribution key: HC.1.4-3.4 Home health care, HP.8.1 Households as providers of home health care.
+Share of care subsidies (Pflegegeld) in the total national expenditures on care subsidies. $Share{S} = \frac{CareSubsidies{S}}{\sum{i} CareSubsidies{i}}$ Caveats According to a study of Fiskalrat 5 , there are inconsistencies in data reporting on long-term care.
 Moreover, the classification in SHA might have minor inconsistencies with the Pflegedienstleistungsstatistik.
 Notes